peteblank/yotsubee/README.md

 If this game gets picked here's a rough roadmap I have outlined so we can get started.

 1. be able to change avatars with the dialog.
-2.be able to buy items from the shopkeeper.
+2. be able to buy items from the shopkeeper.
-3.have a very bare boned fighting system.
+3. have a very bare boned fighting system.
-4.have a pathfinding cat
+4. have a pathfinding cat
-5.have an inventory
+5. have an inventory

 That should be good to get us started, the rest can be decided via voting, etc...
 Also the godot file sometimes might not pick up the scenes, so you might have to drag and drop them into the godot file.